Immigration Requirements

 - How much is your parents’ salary?

-- What does your father / mother do?
+- What does your father / mother do for work?

 - Do your parents support your study in the U.S.?